 A brand's ability to perform or to produce a product - competence - is tied with integrity, which signifies the intent to deliver on promises made in a timely, honest and effective way.
 If you view a company's ability in terms of how successful it is at helping consumers achieve their own goals, then education and customer support become central.

 Honest product and service evaluations are respected, and consumers place value on the opinions and experiences of friends and family.
 Independent testing is another way to confirm or debunk a brand's claims.
-Dishonest claims and inflated praise is seen as reason to avoid a brand or to reconsider previous brand loyalty.
+Dishonest claims and inflated praise are seen as reasons to avoid a brand or to reconsider previous brand loyalty.

 The third component of trust - benevolence - is a bit more complex.